Document Automation Made Simple

 await res.SaveFilesAsync("output-folder");

-• FlattenControls – Lock PDF form fields by converting them to static page content.
+• FlattenControls - lock form fields (text boxes, checkboxes, dropdowns) by converting them to static page content.

-• FlattenWidgets – Disable interactive annotations while keeping their appearance.
+• FlattenWidgets - disable widget annotations such as buttons, list boxes, and signature fields while keeping their appearance.

-• FlattenText – Convert text to vector shapes to make it unselectable and uncopyable.
+• FlattenText - convert text to vector shapes so it cannot be selected, copied, or extracted.

-• Flatten only what you need – Keep text searchable by leaving FlattenText set to false if required.
+• Flatten only what you need - to keep text searchable and selectable, set FlattenText to false.
+Form fields and annotations will still be locked.

 Common Use Cases